MicrosoftEdge/WebView2Feedback/specs/TryUpdateRuntime.md

   /// currently running WebViews when update is installed.
   /// The latest version can always be queried using
   /// `GetAvailableCoreWebView2BrowserVersionString` API.
-  /// This is only supported for installed Edge WebView2 Runtime.
-When running
+  /// The TryUpdateRuntime method is only supported for an installed Edge WebView2
-  /// fixed version Edge WebView2 Runtime or non stable channel Edge browser,
+  /// Runtime.
+When running a fixed version Edge WebView2 Runtime or non stable
-  /// this API will return `HRESULT_FROM_WIN32(ERROR_NOT_SUPPORTED)`.
+  /// channel Edge browser, this API will return `HRESULT_FROM_WIN32(ERROR_NOT_SUPPORTED)`.
   /// There could only be one active TryUpdateRuntime operation, calling the API
   /// before completed handler for previous call is invoked will fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
   /// Calling the API repeatedly in a short period of time, will also fail with
   /// `HRESULT_FROM_WIN32(ERROR_BUSY)`.
+Don't call the API more than 3 times
+  /// within 5 minutes.
   /// The TryUpdateRuntime operation is associated with the CoreWebView2Environment
-  /// object, on going TryUpdateRuntime operation will be aborted when the
+  /// object and any ongoing TryUpdateRuntime operation will be aborted when the
   /// associated CoreWebView2Environment along with the CoreWebView2 objects that
   /// are created by the CoreWebView2Environment object are all released.
+In this
+  /// case, the completed handler will be invoked with `S_OK` as `errorCode` and a
+  /// result object with `Status` of COREWEBVIEW2_UPDATE_RUNTIME_STATUS_FAILED and
+  /// `UpdateError` as `E_ABORT`.
   ///
-  /// \snippet AppWindow.cpp UpdateRuntime
   HRESULT TryUpdateRuntime(
       [in] ICoreWebView2ExperimentalTryUpdateRuntimeCompletedHandler *
       handler);